michaelkoek/vue-receipt-component/README.md

 ```

 ## Populate the  data

+### Product items
-The items receives an array of objects which should hold the product name and the price
+The items receives an `array` of objects which should hold the product name and the price
 e.g.

+The item name should be `name` and the product price is `price`

 ```
 productItems: [
     { name: 'Cheese Product 1', price: 2.50 },